joeappleton18/devops_2022_2023_notes/week-9/README.md

 ## Task 4: Integrating our Tests into the CI/CD Pipeline

-Currently, our unit tests run in the background, enhancing our developer workflow.
+- Currently, our unit tests run in the background, enhancing our developer workflow.

+- Add  `"test:ci": "jest --ci"` to the scripts section of your `package.json` file.
+This allows you to run the tests for the purposes of CI.

-We can now start using jest in our CI/CD environment.
+- We can now start using jest in our CI/CD environment.
 The first thing you may want to do is append the `npm run test:ci` to your git pre-commit hook.
 Add `npm run test:ci` to the bottom of your `.husky/pre-commit` file.
 Now, if you make a commitment, your tests will run.

-Next, we can add `npm run test:ci` to `.github/workflows/main.yaml` add the following lines to the end of this file:
+- Next, we can add `npm run test:ci` to `.github/workflows/main.yaml` add the following lines to the end of this file:

 ```
 	- name: Run Tests